Data loss: Prevention

 The frequency of data loss and the impact can be greatly mitigated by taking proper precautions, those of which necessary can vary depending on the type of data loss.
-For example, multiple power circuits with battery backup and a generator only protect against power failures, though using an Uninterruptable Power Supply can protect drive against sudden power spikes.
+For example, multiple power circuits with battery backup and a generator only protect against power failures, though using an Uninterruptible Power Supply can protect drive against sudden power spikes.
 Similarly, using a journaling file system and RAID storage only protect against certain types of software and hardware failure.

 For hard disk drives, which are a physical storage medium, ensuring minimal vibration and movement will help protect against damaging the components internally, as can maintaining a suitable drive temperature.

 Regular data backups are an important asset to have when trying to recover after a data loss event, but they do not prevent user errors or system failures.
 As such, a data backup plan needs to be established and run in unison with a disaster recovery plan in order to lower risk.